-At present the challenge for the vast majority of organisations is how to create high levels of employee engagement and commitment.
-Decision makers recognise the added value of ‘I love my job’ (engagement) and ‘I love my organisation’ (commitment), and the two combine to create the best scenario for both employees and organisations.
+At present the challenge for the vast majority of organisations is how to create high levels of employee engagement.
+Decision makers recognise the added value of employees being involved into their job (engagement) and their organization (commitment), and the combination of the two to create the best scenario for both employees and organisations.

-Despite the recognition of the enormous added value the two can bring, there’s still some way to go before we realise the full potential of employees ideas.
-Our latest employee research shows that globally 25.3% of employees are engaged and committed, whilst in Europe the figure is slightly lower at 23.9%.
+Despite the recognition from human resources management of the enormous added value that engagement can bring, there’s still some way to go before we realise the full potential of it.
+The Global Employee Engagement Index research conducted by us in 2018 revealed that globally just 25.3% of employees were engaged, whilst in Europe the figure is slightly lower at 23.9%.

-Across Europe we also see large regional differences.
-Leading the way are the Nordics, where 27% of employees are engaged and committed.
-At the other end of the spectrum, just 17% of employees in the UK & Ireland are engaged and committed.
+Across Europe we also saw large regional differences.
+Leading the way were the Nordics, where 27% of employees were engaged.
+At the other end of the spectrum, just 17% of employees in the UK & Ireland were engaged.

-In our previous research (The essential guide to driving employee engagement in Europe) we investigated the influencers of engagement and commitment, and uncovered that the following four employee survey statements have the biggest influence:
+In some of our previous researches we also investigated the influencers of engagement, and discover that the following four employee survey statements have the biggest influence:

 - My manager motivates me in my work